jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 ... | done V-ƛ                              =  step β-ƛ
 ```

-As you can see, the proof of progress was straightforward and we
+As you can see, to prove progress we didn't need help from the
-didn't need further support from the `abstract-binding-trees` library.
+`abstract-binding-trees` library.

 ### Proof of Preservation